 Ann Marie Hoff works as an animal psychic and intuitive medium.
-“Like any talent, such as singing or painting, everyone has the ability to perform to some degree; however, more talent is present in some people than others, and it can also be cultivated by learning, studying, and practicing."
-She has a master's in Animal Science and believes we can all communicate with our pets.
-Personal beliefs aside, becoming an animal communicator or dog psychiatrist are two potential career choices.
+“Like any talent, such as singing or painting, everyone has the ability to perform to some degree; however, more talent is present in some people than others, and it can also be cultivated by learning, studying, and practicing.”
+She has a master’s in Animal Science and believes we can all communicate with our pets.
+Personal beliefs aside, becoming an animal communicator or a dog psychiatrist are two potential career choices.

 Considering a career related to dogs but aren’t sure where to start?
 Looking for encouragement, resources, or just a paw in the right direction?
 These suggestions should give you a jump start in creative thinking.
 Please share your suggestions in the comments!